UF-CEN5035-2022SpringProject/GatorLive/sprint3.md

 ## Testing
 1. Golang Backend testing (Because there are conflictions between libraries, we are not able to test thoroughly.)
+    - Focus on the http tesing by using [httptest](https://pkg.go.dev/net/http/httptest)
     - Fixed testcases for modified apis(get livestream status)
     - Added total of 14 testcases for product and store apis
         - Create Product